MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-query-builder.md

 ms.custom: seo-marvel-mar2020
 ---

-# Use the query builder to build search queries (preview)
+# Use the query builder to create search queries (preview)

 The query builder option in Microsoft Purview eDiscovery tools search provides a visual filtering experience when you build search queries in eDiscovery (Premium).
 MORE INFO....